-Did you know that Apple has a ton of people currently working from home for them?
+Did you know that there are a ton of Apple jobs from home?
 This came as a surprise to me initially.
 I did a quick search on their “Jobs” page and was honestly floored by how many virtual positions they actually do have available.
 While the work is location-based, there is no shortage of areas across the US where they are hiring.
 They may occasionally have openings in other countries, as well.

 There are several different home-based jobs listed currently.
 Here’s what I’m seeing right now: